SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 1. F43.
 The secure browser may provide a means to stop playback.
 1. F44.
 The secure browser may provide a means to pause playback.
 1. F45.
 The secure browser may provide a means to resume playback of a paused audio recording.
+1. F48.
+The secure browser may provide a means to list all available audio recordings.

 ### E. Standards Compliance Requirements
 1. F32.
 The secure browser shall be HTML5 compliant.